SheerSt/pokewilds/README.md

  - French translation - Charade on discord
  - Brazilian-Portuguese translation - Kedöshim on discord
  - German translation - 𝔼z̶𝓊𝓹Δɔʞ on discord / ITWinVis on Github
+ - Hisuian and Spooky house sprites - CuervoTerras on discord
  - Savanna house sprites - CuervoTerras on discord
  - Pokemon cries from PLA-exclusive Pokemon - Morningdew on RelicCaste
  - Fence gate sprite - Sakaya on discord